Mapping high-performance RNNs to in-memory neuromorphic chips: Extending the low-pass filtering idea to other RNN models

-\paragraph{Temporal copying task} We train the RNN cells on a varying length copying task as defined in~\cite{graves2014neural} instead of the original definition~\cite{hochreiter1997long, Arjovsky_16unitary}.
+We train the RNN cells on a varying length copying task as defined in~\citep{Graves_etal14} instead of the original definition~\citep{Hochreiter_Schmidhuber97, Arjovsky_etal16}.
+This problem is harder to solve than the temporal addition task.
 The network receives a sequence of up to S symbols~(in the original definition, S is fixed) drawn from an alphabet of size K. At the end of S symbols, a sequence of T blank symbols ending with a trigger symbol is passed.
 The trigger symbol indicates that the network should reproduce the first S symbols in the same order.
 We first train the network on a short sequence (T=3) and gradually increase it~(T$\leq$200).
 The sequence length is incremented when the categorical accuracy is better than 99\%.

 The SimpleRNN cell failed at this task even for T=30 with categorical accuracy dropping to 84\% when it predicted only S + T blank symbols.
 The lpRNN cell was able to achieve 99\% accuracy for up to 120 time steps.
 After that, it generates T blank entries accurately but the accuracy of the last S symbols drops (For T=200, it was 96\%).
 However, the LSTM cell achieves more than 99.5+\% accuracy for all tested sequence lengths, highlighting the advantage of curriculum learning.
-This is a big improvement over reported results~\cite{Arjovsky_16unitary, graves2014neural, bai2018empirical} where an LSTM cell does very poorly in this task.
-We too faced stability issues when training an LSTM cell for sequences longer than 30, even if it eventually converged by using smaller learning rates and gradient norm scaling.
+This is a big improvement over reported results~\citep{Arjovsky_etal16, Graves_etal14, Bai_etal18} where LSTM cells solved the task for much smaller values of $S$ and $T$.

+We observed stability issues when training an LSTM cell for sequences longer than 30, even if it eventually converged by using smaller learning rates and gradient norm scaling.
 This makes a good test case to validate the temporal regularization property of the lpLSTM cell.
 In our tests, the lpLSTM cell converged without instability with categorical accuracy higher than 99.5\% for all tested values of T($\in [3,500]$).
 It also to generalized larger values of S than the other cells ($\leq 25$).
 The lpLSTM cell exhibited a gradual degradation in performance for larger values of S. We stop our simulations when the categorical accuracy fell below 96\%.
 These results are summarized in Figure~\ref{fig:copy}.